Title: The Testaments

 This metaphor speaks to me so deeply.
 I often ask my students about the books that they have read and when they have found windows, mirrors or sliding glass doors.
 These can be fascinating and illuminating conversations.

 I read Margaret Atwood’s The Handmaid’s Tale for the first time when I was seventeen years old.
 It was a terrifying plot that offered no hope to a young teen about to head off to university the following fall.
 I accepted that this book was only a window, even a sliding-glass door, into a world that Atwood had created– absolute fiction, not possible, especially not in my lifetime.
+(Read this timely essay by Atwood about the novel in the time of Trump.)

 I re-read The Handmaid’s Tale last summer, and it suddenly looked much more like a mirror.
 The book, if you are unfamiliar, is classified as a dystopian novel set in a totalitarian regime called Gilead, and centers around a handmaid named Offred.
 Her name derives from the possessive form “of Fred”; handmaids are forbidden to use their birth names and must echo the male, or master, whom they serve.
 The Handmaid’s Tale explores themes of women in subjugation in a patriarchal society and the various means by which these women attempt to gain individuality and independence.